pcorey/pcorey.github.io/_drafts/automate-and-build-your-own-tools.markdown

 ---
 layout: post
-title:  "Automate and Build Your Own Tools"
+title:  "Smart Forms - Automate and Build Your Own Tools!"
 date:   2014-09-03
 categories:
 ---

-I was recently tasked with building out hundreds of pages of pdf based forms into online accessible “smart-forms” complete with text-replacement, expanding content and smart inputs (text, datepickers, pre-populated fields, selects, etc…).
+I was recently tasked with building out hundreds of pages of pdf based forms into online accessible “smart-forms” complete with text-replacement, expanding content and usable inputs (text, datepickers, pre-populated fields, selects, etc…).

-At first, I tried to manually build out each of the forms as html/css partials with [AngularJS](https://angularjs.org/) interpolation sections to accomplish my text replacement.
+At first, I started to manually build out each of the forms as html/css partials with [AngularJS](https://angularjs.org/) interpolation to do the text replacement.
 I used Angular directives to accomplish any advanced functionality my inputs needed.
 Building out the forms manually turned out to be a huge undertaking.
 Simple pages would take ~45 minutes to build, and more extreme forms would take over 3 hours per page.
-There had to be another way...
+There had to be some other way.

-After talking with another developer about absolutely positioning the inputs over a screenshot of the form pdf, I realized I had found my solution.
+While talking with another developer about a similar system he had build, he mentioned absolutely positioning the inputs over a screenshot of the form pdf.
+I realized that I had found my solution.
 Using a static image wasn’t an option since I needed to do things like text-replacement and text color changes.
 However, using svgs would be the perfect solution.
 An svg would allow me to use Angular interpolation for text replacement, change text color using <code class="language-*">ng-class</code> and build expanding sections by injecting html in-between the svg objects.

 The first thing I needed to do was convert all of the pdf pages into svgs.
-Each page was standard US Letter size (8.5in x 11in).
+I also needed to remove any explicit <code class="language-*">width</code> and <code class="language-*">height</code> attributes on the svg elements and replace them with a <code class="language-*">viewBox</code> attribute.
 Thanks to inkscape, I was able to whip up a quick shell script to convert every page file into a corresponding svg:

 <pre class="language-bash"><code class="language-bash">#!/usr/bin/zsh